Nexedi/jio/docs/sphinx/source/complex_queries.rst

 JSON Schemas and Grammar
 ------------------------

-Below you can find schemas for constructing complex queries
+Below you can find schemas for constructing queries.

 * Complex Queries JSON Schema: